[7 Easy Ways] The Volume Does Not Contain A Recognized File System

 Also Read – [100% Fixed] The File is Too Large for The Destination File System!

-Last, but not the least, follow the below steps to fix the error “this volume does not contain a recognized file system
+Last, but not least, follow the steps below to fix the error “this volume does not contain a recognized file system

-• Connect your inaccessible hard disk, USB or SD memory card to PC.
+• Connect your inaccessible hard disk, USB, or SD memory card to the PC.

 USB Drive the volume does not contain a recognized file system